xpack-dev-tools/windows-build-tools-xpack/gnu-mcu-eclipse/README.md

-These are the additional files required to build the **GNU MCU Eclipse Build Tools**.
+These are the additional files required to build the **GNU MCU Eclipse Windows Build Tools**.

 Folders: